Note: these 'words' (valid or invalid) are all the permutations of the word sol. These words are obtained by scrambling the letters in sol.

 Noun

-A Spanish-American gold or silver coin, now the main currency unit of Peru (also new sol), or a coin of this value.
+2. In full nuevo sol or new sol: the main currency unit of Peru which replaced the inti in 1991; also, a coin of this value.

 Translations